BU-EC528-Spring-2026/RAG_StormX/README.md

 To provision a single high-performance VM and run the environment via Docker, execute the following:

+In the Google Cloud Shell (press G and S in the google cloud VM-instance window)
 ```bash
 # 1. Provision the GCP Instance
 gcloud compute instances create nvme-c2 \